Project Safe

 Figures as of 31 December 2025

-Since April 2025, SWWB has received funding from UNCHR to respond to refugee gender-based violence cases.
+Since April 2025, SWWB has received funding from United Nations High Commissioner for Refugees (UNCHR) to respond specifically to refugee gender-based violence cases.

-For the cases, specialized interventions provided to them are 28 cases with community placement and livelihood support, 10 cases with medical intervention, 12 cases with psychosocial support intervention, 7 cases with legal aid, 38 cases for UNHCR registration and file separation referral.
+For the cases, specialized interventions provided to them are 38 cases for UNHCR registration and file separation referral 28 cases with community placement and livelihood support, 12 cases with psychosocial support intervention 10 cases with medical intervention, 7 cases with legal aid.

 Figures as of 31 March 2026

-Starting 1 January 2026, SWWB is once again blessed to receive funding from another UN agency - UNFPA to continue the case management works with the refugees, not only in Klang Valley but also Penang and other
+Starting 1 January 2026, SWWB is once again blessed to receive funding from another UN agency - United Nations Population Fund (UNFPA) to continue the case management work with refugees in Klang Valley, Penang, Ipoh, Johor, Kuantan, Kelantan and Kedah.

-As of 31 March 2026, SWWB has managed 53 Myanmar cases and 17 non-Myanmar cases with 59 active cases.
+As of 31 March 2026, SWWB has managed 53 Myanmar cases and 17 non-Myanmar cases.
 Out of all the cases, Klang Valley remains the highest among all our cases, followed by Penang.
+The table shows the number of interventions rendered for the 70 cases from 1 January 2026 to 31 March 2026

-Case consultation with translation by our community mobiliser
+Case consultation with translation by our community mobilizer

 Next